"So much easier for the beekeeper and so much easier on the bees"

 Beekeeping has been in the Anderson family for three generations.

-A love for the bees and the natural world has always been an important part of the lives of the father-son inventing team behind the idea, Stuart and Cedar Anderson.
+A love for the bees and the natural world has always been a significant part of the lives of the father-son inventing team behind the idea, Stuart and Cedar Anderson.

-It all started because Cedar felt bad about bees being crushed during the honey harvest.
+It all started because Cedar felt bad about crushing bees during the honey harvest.
 He was also sick of being stung and having to spend a whole week harvesting his honey.

 “The first idea was simply that there must be a better way, and I’d been thinking about that from a very young age,” says Cedar, who started keeping bees when he was about six.

 For almost a decade, Cedar and Stu tinkered away in the shed to find a way to harvest honey that was less stressful on the bees – and the beekeeper.
 They were chasing the beekeeper's dream.

 Stu and Cedar would draw sketches and discuss ideas; then Cedar would use his remarkable lay engineering nous to come up with working prototypes.